NikhilVerma/jest-environment-jsdom-debug/README.md

-# jest-environment-node-debug-fixed
+# jest-environment-jsdom-debug

-Version of jest-environment-node-debug which works with Nodev7 and Jest 18
+Allows debugging of Jest tests with jsdom environment

 My preferred way to debug tests is using [devtool](https://www.npmjs.com/package/devtool)